As a small business, what’s your end goal?

 Use other forms or lead magnets like a content upgrade and a Welcome Mat to further optimize your marketing efforts.

-Finally, invest time in creating SlideShares and webinars to grow your email list and expand your brand.
+Invest time in creating SlideShares and webinars to grow your email list and expand your brand.
+And look into smart tools and WordPress plugins that make lead generation easy.